nagendraKU/ngscheckmate.jl/README.md

 ```

 ### Run ncm.jl to get the correlations between samples.
-Then create a `vcf_list.txt` file that lists the VCF files with paths in a single column.
+Create a `vcf_list.txt` file that lists the VCF files with paths in a single column.
 Run the following command at the terminal.
 ```
 export JULIA_NUM_THREADS=auto && julia ncm.jl --vcf-list project1_vcf_list.txt --bed NCM_SNP_GRCh38_hg38.bed --outdir ./project1_ncm --out-prefix project1
 ```

-TO DO
+### Running ncm.jl in a container

-- Create Dockerfile for Julia execution.
+This is the **recommended** way to run the script.
+Read [docker_instructions.md](https://github.com/nagendraKU/ngscheckmate.jl/blob/main/docker_instructions.md) for running the script within a docker / podman container.

-- Add R heatmap convenience script.
+### Important Notes:

-### Note:
+- Other input options provided in the original NGSCheckMate python implementation such as _reading a directory of VCF, taking BAM as input and generating the VCF, or processing FASTQ files_ are NOT provided with `ncm.jl` neither will these features be added.
-Other input options provided in the original NGSCheckMate python implementation such as _reading a directory of VCF, taking BAM as input and generating the VCF, or processing FASTQ files_ are NOT provided with `ncm.jl` neither will these features be added.
+- An R convenience script is provided to ingest the correlation matrix and produce a heatmap plot.